It’s very important to know what foods are best for your African Pygmy pet hedgehog, and which ones can cause harm.

 – Ensure that the insects are farm-raised.
 You can find these types of insects at pet stores.

-– Never feed your hedgehog insects from your garden or from a bait shop.
+– Never feed them insects from your garden or from a bait shop.
 These insects can contain poisonous insecticides and chemicals.

-Baby food makes an excellent treat for hedgehogs because they contained already-prepared and easy to digest fruits, vegetables, and meats.
+Baby food makes an excellent treat for hedgehogs because they contained already-prepared and easy to digest ingredients.

 They warn against feeding your pet hedgehog any baby food labeled above Stage 2, because of the added sugar content and other ingredients.